Wen-Bai/Wen-Bai.github.io/_posts/2021-11-04-Natural-History-Museum-Online-Exhibit.md

-which makes me grateful for the digital technologies that prolong the life of these collections and give everyone access to this spectacular archieve.🙏
+That is all about the experience of visiting a online exhibit.

-Hope you enjoy it and have an online tour by yourselves!!!😄😄
+Hope you enjoy it and have an online tour by yourselves.